netbookai/Instance-suggestor/README.md

 ***Requires basic Python packages like numpy, pandas preinstalled***

-To run this project, clone the repository and follow below steps.

 #### Using as a Python Package
 **You can also do a pip install of the latest version of InstanceSuggestor**